TingLyu729/COMP636-project_-Ting-Lyu/README.md

 # Assumptions and design decisions

 ## Assumptions
-    - It is assumed that the MySQL database exists with the required tables (driver, car, course, and run) and their fields.
+    - **It is assumed that the MySQL database exists with the required tables (driver, car, course, and run) and their fields**
     - All existing data in the database are valid.
     - The database structure is assumed to be consistent with the code and template requirements.
     - The connect module contains valid database connection information.